 Do I need special software in order to use my KeepKey?

 KeepKey must be used in conjunction with supported computer clients.
-At this time, KeepKey works with our Chrome extension, as well as Electrum and MultiBit.
+At this time, KeepKey works with our Chrome app, as well as Electrum and MultiBit HD.

 How do I backup my KeepKey incase it is lost or stolen?